i-sevostyanov/NanoDB/README.md

 # NanoDB
 SQL database, written as a learning project to better understand the internals of a database.

+## Status
+This project is in an active development state.

 ## Documentation
 * [Architecture](docs/architecture.md)
 * [SQL reference](docs/sql.md)